uncefact/project-traceability/README.md

 * when a transaction or verification event is supported by a digital verifiable credential then the platform will simply verify the credential and the issuer identity (signature) and, if appropriate, verify any linked credentials such as certifier accreditation certificates from competent authorities.
 There is no requirement for any advanced registration.

-## Decentralisation Strategy
+## Decentralisation Requirements

 There are two reasons why all textile supply chain traceability information cannot and should not be aggregated into a single platform.

-* Existing & emerging platforms.
-There are already hundreds of supply chain traceability solutions and platforms that service specific sectors or geographies.
+* **Existing & emerging platforms.** There are already hundreds of supply chain traceability solutions and platforms that service specific sectors or geographies.
 Some may grow to dominate their niche and others may fail but there will never be a single global "facebook of trade".
 The UNECE platform (and any non-commercial or government platforms in general) must be designed to complement and not compete with these existing networks.
-* Security & privacy concerns.
-There is a (justifiably) increasing concern about web platforms mining personal or commercial data for profit.
+* **Security & privacy concerns.** There is a (justifiably) increasing concern about web platforms mining personal or commercial data for profit.
 Supply chain data will, by it's nature, contain commercially sensitive information such as supplier / customer lists.
 A well designed traceability platform will minimise it's data holdings so that it presents a less attractive target to cyber attack or accidental unauthorised access.

 The solution to both these concerns is to design a traceability architecture that is decentralised from the outset.
 Discovering the trust graph that describes a specific product traceability map should be like pulling on and following a piece of string that connects different platforms and private data holdings to discover only the required data for one query - and not like querying a centralised big data lake that holds all the data.